Mwigulu Nchemba

 Mwigulu Lameck Nchemba (born 7 January 1975) is a Tanzanian economist and CCM politician, who serves as the elected Member of Parliament for Iramba West Constituency since 2010.
-On 31 March 2021, President Samia Siluhu appointed him as the Minister of Finance and Planning, replacing Philip Mpango, who was elevated to the position of Vice President of Tanzania.
-Before his current appointment, he served as the Minister of Law and Constitutional Afairs in the Tanzanian Cabinet, since May 2020.
+On 13 November 2025, President Samia Suluhu Hassan appointed him as the Prime Minister of Tanzania, succeeding Kassim Majaliwa.
+Before his current appointment, he served as the Minister of Finance in the Tanzanian Cabinet, since March 2021.

 Background and education

 Nchemba was born on 7 January 1975 in Iramba District, in the Singida Region of Tanzania.
-He attended Makunda Primary School, then transferred to Iboru Secondary School for his middle school education.
-He completed his A-Level schooling at Mazengo Scondary School, graduating in 2000 with the equivalent of a High School Diploma.
+He attended Makunda Primary School, then transferred to Ilboru Secondary School for his middle school education.
+He completed his A-Level schooling at Mazengo Secondary School, graduating in 2000 with the equivalent of a High School Diploma.

 In 2001 he was admitted to the University of Dar es Salaam, graduating with a Bachelor of Economics degree in 2004.
 He went on to obtain a Master of Economics degree in 2006, also from Dar es Salaam University.
 He later obtained a Doctor of Philosophy degree in Economics from the same university.

 Career

 Before joining elective Tanzanian politics, Nchemba worked as an economist at the Bank of Tanzania.
-Later, President Jakaya Kikwete appointed him as Minister in the Ministry of Finance and Economic Planning.
-His tenure at the finance ministry coincided with the "Tegeta Escrow Scandal", which involved the embezzlement of hundreds of million of dollars by high-ranking government officials.
-Dr Nchemba, who was not implicated, rightly maintained that the full extent of the law should apply to those involved.
+Later, President Jakaya Kikwete appointed him as Minister of Finance and Economic Planning.
+His tenure at the finance ministry coincided with the "Tegeta escrow scandal", which involved the embezzlement of hundreds of million of dollars by high-ranking government officials.
+Nchemba, who was not implicated, maintained that the full extent of the law should apply to those involved.

-He was appointed as the Minister of Agriculture, Livestock and Fisheries in December 2015, by the then incoming president John Pombe Magufuli.
-Following the death of Ambassador Dr Agustine Phillip Mahiga, he was appointed as the Minister of Constitutional and Legal Affairs.
+He was appointed the Minister of Agriculture, Livestock and Fisheries in December 2015, by the then incoming president John Magufuli.
+Following the death of Augustine Mahiga, he was appointed the Minister of Constitutional and Legal Affairs.

-Following the formation of the 6th Cabinet of Tanzania, on 31 March 2021.
-Dr Philip Mpango was promoted to Vice-President of Tanzania, Nchemba took over the post of the Minister of Finance.
+Following the formation of the 6th Cabinet of Tanzania, on 31 March 2021, Philip Mpango was promoted to Vice-President of Tanzania, Nchemba took over the post of Minister of Finance and Planning.
+On 4 July 2023, he retained his position of Minister of Finance, however, the Ministry of planning was moved under the president's office.
+He was nominated as Prime Minister of Tanzania by Suluhu on 13 November 2025 following the 2025 Tanzanian general election.